-As a homeschooling mom, I don’t have the proper time to do everything I must do to write a good query letter for a magazine, let alone research and write it, and unless I’m pitching to a national magazine, the pay won’t usually be worth the effort.
+As a homeschooling mom, I don’t have the proper time to do everything I must do to write a good query letter for a magazine, let alone research and write the article, and unless I’m pitching to a national magazine, the pay usually won’t be worth the effort.
 I love writing, and I’d do it for free (and usually do).
 But when time is limited, and my priorities are elsewhere, I have to weigh what’s worth my time.
 So I don’t query much.

 But I wince at these queries I’m getting in my inbox.
 It makes it clear to me that most writers don’t go to any effort to learn not only how to write properly but how to contact an editor with an article idea.
 If you want to be a freelance writer, you should first spend a few months reading books, articles, and perhaps attending a writer’s conference or class on how to do it properly.
 Nothing is easy.
 If you want it to be, you need to do something else.